Bill Nelson: Post-Senate activities

 On May 28, 2019, Nelson was appointed to serve on NASA's advisory council.
 Nelson was a member-at-large of the council, which advises on all major program and policy issues before the agency.
-His appointment was praised by NASA administrator Jim Bridenstine, who stated that "Nelson is a true champion for human spaceflight and will add tremendous value as we go to the Moon and on to Mars."
+NASA Administrator Jim Bridenstine praised his appointment, saying, "Nelson is a true champion for human spaceflight and will add tremendous value as we go to the Moon and on to Mars."

-Nelson endorsed former Vice President Joe Biden for President of the United States in 2020.
+Nelson endorsed former vice president Joe Biden for President of the United States in 2020.

 NASA administrator

 Nomination

-On February 22, 2021, reports emerged that President Biden was considering nominating Nelson to be the NASA Administrator, then, on March 18, 2021, it was reported that Biden had selected Nelson for the position, with Biden officially announcing the decision the next day.
-Nelson's nomination received widespread support from members of Congress from both parties, including from Nelson's former opponent and successor in the senate Rick Scott, as well as the overall space industry.
-The United States Senate in unanimous consent voted to confirm Nelson to be NASA Administrator on April 29, 2021.
-Nelson was sworn in on May 3, 2021, by Vice President Kamala Harris.
+On February 22, 2021, reports emerged that President Biden was considering nominating Nelson to be the Administrator of NASA.
+On March 18, it was reported that Biden had selected Nelson for the position; Biden officially announced the decision the next day.
+Nelson's nomination received widespread support from members of Congress from both parties, including from Nelson's Senate successor Rick Scott, as well as the overall space industry.
+On April 29, the Senate voted to confirm Nelson as NASA Administrator by unanimous consent.
+He was sworn in on May 3 by Vice President Kamala Harris.

+Tenure

+Biden chose former Space Shuttle commanders Pamela Melroy and Robert D. Cabana to assist Nelson as Deputy Administrator and Associate Administrator, respectively.
+After his retirement in 2023, Cabana was succeeded by exploration head Jim Free.

+Despite opposing them in the past, Nelson became a steadfast supporter of commercial fixed-price contracts and allowing aerospace companies to bid for contracts, saying, "with that competitive spirit, you get it done cheaper."
+He also affirmed his support for the Artemis program, and through former Senate colleagues was able to get the entire requested Artemis funding for 2022, the first time that had happened.

+As NASA administrator, Nelson has overseen the deployment of the James Webb Space Telescope, the Artemis 1 mission, and the DART asteroid impact, as well as significant progress towards future Artemis launches.